rifleh700/check/README.md

 #### Type variants

-  U can specify two or more variants of argument type separated by '|' symbol:
+  Use two or more variants of type separated by '|' symbol:

 ```lua
 check("nil|s,n,t") -- #1 - nil or string(optional argument), #2 - number, #3 - table